AGaiki/Hypixel-Bed-Wars-Defense-Bot/README.md

 # Hypixel Bed Wars Defense Assignment Bot
-This is a simple Python Discord bot where
+This is a simple Discord bot that randomly assigns chief and backup defenders for a b
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODgzMjAyNzg5XX0=
+eyJoaXN0b3J5IjpbLTE0NzcxMzc4OV19
 -->